YCL92/MobileNetV2/README.md

 # MobileNetV2

+##### pyToch implementation of MobileNetV2 running on Raspberry PI 3B+ with Intel Movidius Neural Compute Stick

 ------

-This project is the pyToch version inplementation of MobileNetV2 for image classification on ImageNet 2012.
+This project is the pyToch version implementation of MobileNetV2 for image classification on ImageNet 2012.
 It has been made into a mobile application running on Raspberry Pi 3B+ with Intel Movidius Neural Compute Stick (1st / 2nd generation).

 For more details about MobileNetV2, please refer to the original paper: